Suresh-Note/Shipping-product-Delivery-Performance/README.md

 Customer Channel Split	-- Distribution of where customers prefer to shop (App, Website, Instagram, etc.)

-Dataset Used
+# Dataset Used
 -<a href="https://github.com/Suresh-Note/Shipping-product-Delivery-Performance/blob/main/Shipping%20%26%20product%20delivery%20performences%20.xlsx">Dataset</a>

-Dashboard
+# Dashboard view
 -<a href="https://github.com/Suresh-Note/Shipping-product-Delivery-Performance/blob/main/DASHBOARD.png">view Dashboard</a>

-🖼️ Dashboard Components Explained
+# 🖼️ Dashboard Components Explained

 Below is an explanation of each section of the dashboard and what insights it provides.